rthrblck/guidelines/README.md

 - [ ] Build app level component that contains all needed state infrastructure

 - [ ] Build guideline rendering engine

   - [x] Implement Jest
     - [x] Install Jest
     - [x] Create a test function to confirm functionality

+  - [ ] Define page dimensions (size and margins)
+    - [ ] Create user inputs for pageHeight, page width, topMargin, bottomMargin, leftMargin, and rightMargin.
+    - [ ] Add page dimensions to state

   - [ ] Create function that generates lines from inputs
     - [x] Generate a single iteration of the Ascender, X-Height, and Descender lines, hard coded.
     - [x] Generate the same lines but using values from props.
-    - [ ] Render groups of lines with variable spacing
+    - [ ] Render groups of base guidelines with variable spacing
       - [x] Write function that generates `line` object from inputs, providing defaults if they aren't given
       - [x] Write function that pushes `line` object into an lineArray
+      - [x] Write function that calculates lineSpacing based nibWidth size and user input proportions
-      - [ ] Write loop that uses previous functions to produce an array of line objects spaced according to a calculation of inputs
+      - [ ] Write loop that uses previous functions to produce an array of lines
+    - [ ] Render groups of diagonal/vertical guidelines

   - [x] Get SVG lines to render
     - [x] Render one SVG element in storybook
     - [x] Render one SVG line
       - [x] Add angle to the SVG line
     - [x] Figure out why vertical and horizontal lines are getting cut off around 150 pixels on the y axis (is it a div height thing?)

   - [x] See if the SVG `rotate` option is useful, or if it's better to just render diagonal lines using x/y coordinates

   - [x] Create `groups` of lines within SVG to simulate a single instance of a complete guideline set

   - [x] Convert lines from single component coding to props-based elements
     - [x] Generate a single line from an array containing line object
     - [x] Pass down array through props to the SVG component
     - [x] Render a group of lines using the above machinery
       - [x] Figure out why lines are seem to have a break between them, pushing the next line down (Update: they didn't have a break, I was forgetting to change the rotation origin of the `transform` styling)

   - [x] Define all SVG element attributes

 - [ ] Make it exportable